This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Prevent constipation: High-fiber foods, extra liquids, and regular exercise can help you prevent constipation.
 Examples of high-fiber foods are fruit and bran.
 Prune juice and water are good liquids to drink.
 Regular exercise helps your digestive system work.
 You may also be told to take over-the-counter fiber and stool softener medicines.
 Take these items as directed.

 - Brace: A physical therapist may fit you for a brace.
 This brace may give you support and help you feel more comfortable, or it may limit your movement.
 You must wear the brace while walking or sitting in a chair.
 Ask your healthcare provider if you may go to the bathroom without the brace.
 You may need to wear the brace for 3 months.

 - Chest tube: A chest tube is used to remove air, blood, or fluid from around your lungs or heart.
 Removing fluid lets your lungs fill up with air when you breathe, and helps your heart beat normally.
 The chest tube is attached to a container to collect the blood or fluid.
-Call a caregiver right away if the tube comes apart from the container.
-Let the caregiver know if the tubing gets bent, twisted, or the tape comes loose.
+Call a healthcare provider right away if the tube comes apart from the container.
+Let the provider know if the tubing gets bent, twisted, or the tape comes loose.
 You may need more than one chest tube.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.